-The actual return on plan assets for 2023 was a gain of \$78 million (2022 - loss of \$138 million).
-The total pension expense for the defined benefit pension plans was \$32 million (2022 - \$71 million).
-In 2023, we made nominal net contributions to our defined benefit pension plans (2022 - \$39 million).
-We expect to make cash contributions of approximately \$19 million to our defined benefit pension plans during 2024 based on the most recent valuation report for each pension plan.
-We also provide group life insurance, medical and extended health benefits to certain employee groups, for which we contributed \$1 million in 2023 (2022 - \$1 million).
+The actual return on plan assets for 2024 was a gain of \$40 million (2023 - gain of \$78 million).
+The total pension expense for the defined benefit pension plans was \$43 million (2023 - \$32 million).
+In 2024, we made \$18 million net contributions to our defined benefit pension plans (2023 - nominal).
+We expect to make cash contributions of approximately \$10 million to our defined benefit pension plans during 2025 based on the most recent valuation report for each pension plan.
+We also provide group life insurance, medical and extended health benefits to certain employee groups, for which we contributed \$1 million in 2024 (2023 - \$1 million).

-In 2023, we entered into buy-out annuity purchase agreements to settle \$120 million of our defined benefit obligations by purchasing annuities using our plan assets.
-The agreements transfer the pension obligations of retired employees under certain pension plans to financial institutions.
-The difference between the cost of the annuity purchases and the liabilities held for these pension plans was reflected as a settlement gain of \$6 million in Other income (see note 19).
+In 2024, we entered into buy-out annuity purchase agreements to settle \$101 million (2023 - \$120 million) of our defined benefit obligations by purchasing annuities using our plan assets.
+These agreements transferred the pension obligations of retired employees under certain pension plans to financial institutions.
+The difference between the cost of the annuity purchases and the liabilities held for these pension plans was reflected as a settlement cost of \$1 million (2023 - \$6 million settlement gain) in Other income (expense) (see note 19).